fbpx

 PEARL HARBOR

 Yes, you read that right.
 You can visit Pearl Harbor for FREE.
-However, there are a limited amount of free tickets available each day, so I’d suggest getting there early if you want to score some.
+However, there is a limited number of free tickets available each day, so I’d suggest getting there early if you want to score some.

 FREE HULA SHOWS